codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"The secret of life isn't what happens to you, but what you do with what happens to you." - Norman Vincent Peale
+"You can't build a reputation on what you are going to do. " - Henry Ford

 <!-- Powered By zenquotes.io -->
 ```